x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/specify-text-for-non-wrm-email-clients-exchange-2013-help.md

 ---
-title: 'Specify the text to display for email clients that don't support Windows Rights Management: Exchange 2013 Help'
+title: 'Specify the text to display for email clients that do not support Windows Rights Management: Exchange 2013 Help'
 TOCTitle: Specify the text to display for email clients that don't support Windows Rights Management ms.author: dmaguire
 author: msdmaguire